gardiol/ha-solarman-wiki/Naming-Scheme-‐-sensor-renaming.md

 Steps:
 1. Open sensors detail page
 2. Click on Settings
-3. Change Entity ID to a new name
+3. Change Entity ID to match new one
 _Example: Let's say that we want to rename sensor 'Battery SOC' to 'Battery'_
 _**Current Entity ID**: sensor.inverter_battery_soc_
 _**New Entity ID**: sensor.inverter_battery_